robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - changed the text print method, which requires now three functions calls, setTextStyle(), setTextPos() and printString() or printChar()
 - changed backlight(on/off) to backlight(brightness)
 - some minor changes to the interface PCB layout

+**0.8** Added some fuunctions for a scrollable and fixed area and some more text print support
+- added getTextStyle, printClrLine(), printClrSCR(), printCR(), printNewline()
+- improved the speed of drawPixel() and setXY()
+- some minor changes to the interface PCB layout